 Benefits of Medical Marijuana

-Medical cannabis has been shown to relieve pain, reduce nausea, calm muscle spasms, aid relaxation, ease depression, lower anxiety, decrease inflammation, and serve as a neuroprotectant.
-As mentioned above, the effects of medical cannabis vary depending on the levels of tetrahydrocannabinol (THC) and cannabidiol (CBD) in the marijuana, and your doctor will determine what specific levels of THC and CBD are necessary in order to properly treat your condition.
+Medical marijuana treatment has been shown to relieve pain, reduce nausea, calm muscle spasms, aid relaxation, ease depression, lower anxiety, decrease inflammation, and serve as a neuroprotectant.
+As mentioned above, the effects of medical cannabis vary depending on the levels of tetrahydrocannabinol (THC) and cannabidiol (CBD) in the marijuana, and your cannabis clinics will determine what specific levels of THC and CBD are necessary in order to properly treat your condition.

 Active Chemicals in Medical Marijuana: THC and CBD

 Medical marijuana contains two main active chemicals: Tetrahydrocannabinol (known as THC) and Cannabidiol (known as CBD).
 Each active chemical produces unique effects that may be experienced by the patient.